drew-p-woods/hack-the-box-writeups/Starting-Point/Tier-0/Fawn/README.md

 ### Objective

-- Identify the exposed service using Nmap.
+Identify the FTP service, authenticate using anonymous access, and retrieve the flag.
-- Connect to the FTP server.
-- Determine whether anonymous login is enabled.
-- Retrieve the flag.
-- Complete the HTB Starting Point questions.

 ---